 Brendan describes himself as somebody who has been slow to embrace green ideas fully in the past.
 He has an interest in the science surrounding environmental issues such a climate change and likes to retain a freedom to interrogate the different sides to those issues without being defined by an ideology.
 This usually leads to longer meetings for his colleagues without any significantly improved results!

-John Barry is Professor of Green Political Economy at the School of Politics, International Studies and Philosophy, Queen’s University Belfast.
+John Barry is Professor of Green Political Economy at the School of History, Anthropology, Philosophy and Politics in Queen’s University Belfast.
 He has a BA and MA from University College Dublin and a PhD from the University of Glasgow.
 His areas of research include green political economy and green economics; economic practices and sustainability, normative aspects of sustainable development; governance for sustainable development; the greening of citizenship and civic republicanism; green politics in Ireland, North and South; the Transition Movement; the politics, ethics and economics of peak oil and climate change; the governance of science and innovation; the link between academic knowledge, political activism and policy making; trust, legitimacy and public policy; citizenship, public policy and governance; post-conflict politics and political economy in Northern Ireland and theories and practices of reconciliation in Northern Ireland.

 John Dillon graduated in Classics from Oxford in 1961.
 In 1969, following a PhD in Greek philosophy, he joined the Department of Classics at the University of California in Berkeley, serving as chair of the department from 1977-80.
 He then returned to Ireland to assume the position of Regius Professor of Greek at Trinity College Dublin, a post in which he remained until his retirement in 2006.